go-spring/gs-mock/README.md

 ## Installation Tool

-**gsmock** is a tool used to generate Go mock code.
+**gs-mock** is a tool used to generate Go mock code.
 You can install it with the following command:

 ```bash
 go install github.com/go-spring/gs-mock@latest